Ice Station Zebra (novel): Background and origin of plot

 Ice Station Zebra also uses the accelerating Space Race between the United States and the Soviet Union as the backdrop for the novel, and may have been directly inspired by news accounts from 17 April 1959, about a missing experimental CORONA satellite capsule (Discoverer 2) that inadvertently landed near Spitzbergen on 13 April and may have been recovered by Soviet agents.
 In 2006 the National Reconnaissance Office declassified information stating that "an individual formerly possessing CORONA access was the technical adviser to the movie" and admitted "the resemblance of the loss of the DISCOVERER II capsule, and its probable recovery by the Soviets" on Spitsbergen Island, to the book by Alistair MacLean.

 The story has parallels with CIA Operation Cold Feet, which took place in May/June 1962.
 In this operation, two American officers parachuted from a CIA-operated Boeing B-17 Flying Fortress to an abandoned Soviet ice station.
 After searching the station, they were picked up three days later by the B-17 using the Fulton Sky hook system.

 Finally, MacLean even mentions the newly-operational Soviet nuclear-powered icebreaker by involving the ship in an aborted attempt to reach the survivors at Drift Ice Station Zebra.

 Maclean says he got much of the technical information of the novel from the book Nautilus 90 North by William Anderson.

 Reception

 The New York Times called it "an exciting adventure".
 Another review said Maclean's "gift for sustained excitement is remarkable."

 Film adaptation

-1968 film

 The novel was later very loosely adapted into the 1968 John Sturges film of the same name starring Rock Hudson.
 The most obvious changes involved the names of the novel's characters: